GA-repos/js-control-flow/README.md

 By the end of this, developers should be able to:

 * Describe the role of control flow in programming
-* Utilize `while` loops, `for` loops, and `for`/`in` loops
+* Utilize `while` loops and `for` loops
 * Write conditional statements using `if` and `else if`
 * Identify problem types and match to the appropriate control flow statements
 * Iterate over arrays using loops

-## Preparation

-1. Fork and clone this repository.
-1. Create a new branch, `training`, for your work.
-1. Checkout to the `training` branch.

 ## Introduction (5 min / 0:10)

 Control flow is simply applying conditional logic to how your code is run.
 You may want to run certain blocks of code but not others, or you might want to run certain code blocks over and over again.
 We probably wouldn't want to show a user account page to a user who isn't logged in, since there would be no data to display!

 ## Types of Control Flow (15 min / 0:25)